 It depends on the sizing of your regular shoes as well as which size scale the climbing shoe company uses – sometimes your climbing shoe will be a larger numerical size than your street shoes but they will still fit much more tightly, and sometimes the opposite is true – you might have size down 1-2 numbers to get a good fit.
 Again, the best way to figure out your climbing shoe size is to try on several different pairs to find shoes that fit well and are comfortable.

 Generally, no. There are some climbing shoe companies whose shoes are sized similar to street shoes, but even street shoe sizes can vary dramatically between brands.
 And many climbing shoes are sized on completely different scales than street shoes.

 Are climbing shoes meant to be small?

-Climbing shoes are meant to be smaller than your street shoes, but not so small as to be painful – especially if you are just getting started with rock climbing.
-There should be no dead space in the climbing shoe, and it should fit more like a stiff sock than a street shoe.
+Climbing shoes are meant to be smaller than your street shoes but not so small as to be painful – especially if you are just getting started with rock climbing.
+The climbing shoe should have no dead space, and it should fit more like a stiff sock than a street shoe.

-It’s also important to note that most climbing shoes will stretch anywhere from a little bit to a full size, depending on the material.
-So, climbing shoes should feel pretty snug when you first purchase them, especially if you buy unlined leather shoes.
-Even synthetic shoes (which stretch the least) will relax and mold to your feet somewhat, becoming more comfortable over time.
+It’s also important to note that most climbing shoes will stretch from a little bit to a full size, depending on the material.
+So, climbing shoes should feel pretty snug, especially if you buy unlined leather shoes.
+Even synthetic shoes (which stretch the least) will somewhat relax and mold to your feet, becoming more comfortable over time.